 Template types Template type Description Simple Templates Include the following: Sample Project is a very simple project consisting of one rule table and hence, one Excel file.
 Empty Project allows creating a project with an empty Excel file.
-Open the project and create tables as needed.
-Examples Provide several simple projects demonstrating how OpenL Tablets can be used in various business domains.
+Open the project and create Examples tables as needed.
+Provide several simple projects demonstrating how OpenL Tablets can be used in various business domains.

+Template types

+Template type Description

 Tutorials Represents projects designed to familiarize users with OpenL Tablets step-by-step, from simple features and concepts to more complex ones.